 I take a mind-body approach to rewriting trauma stories and to do this I use Somatic Experiencing™, an approach to healing developed by Peter Levine.
 So why do I do this?
 I have my own trauma story and I have experienced the profound changes that can happen when the nervous system is introduced as a central character.

 One of the tools I use in my practice is therapeutic touch.
-If appropriate, and with your consent, I may introduce this in sessions as a means to support your body in releasing deeper trauma energy, mobilize deeper self-protective responses, and encouraging breath through the body.
+If appropriate, and with your consent, I may introduce this in sessions as a means to support your body in releasing deeper trauma energy, mobilizing self-protective responses, and restoring regulation.

 I hold a Master of Arts in Counselling Psychology (MACP) and am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (#12481).
 I am a Somatic Experiencing Practitioner (SEP) with the Somatic Experiencing(R) Trauma Institute (SETI).